outbrain/GomJabbar/README.md

 You can find the Netflix explanation [here](https://github.com/Netflix/SimianArmy/wiki/Chaos-Monkey#why-run-chaos-monkey).
 No point in copying that over ;)

+The main idea is to reduce our fear from production (fear is the mind killer remember?).
+If you want to learn how to improve your code, monitoring, and alerting system, learn how to deal with production issues when you're awake and ready, this is the tool for you.

 After running several chaos drills at Outbrain, I can assure you that doing this on a regular basis is extremely valueable.
 During a midnight page most people will not fix anything, nor investigate too far, and the incident will usually end with a service restart.
 During a chaos drill we look deeper into the root causes, and try to learn what we need to fix, and where we need to improve.